2025/26 Field Trips

 Symphony for the Schools Field Trips

-Designed with Arizona students and teachers specifically in mind, our 2025/26 Season Symphony for the Schools Field Trip will highlight communication and teamwork by exploring how each section of the orchestra works together to create a unified musical experience.
+Designed with Arizona students and teachers specifically in mind, our 2025/26 Season Symphony for the Schools Field Trip is all about teamwork, communication and the power of playing in sync by exploring how each section of the orchestra works together to create a unified musical experience.
 Recommended for Grades K-8.

 Open Rehearsal Field Trips